Hebrews

 things.

-because he considered it of no special value.
+considered it of no special value.

-But in truth it was of great value.
+But in truth, it was of great value.

 It meant that Esau would have been in the line that led

-to Messiah, and it meant that he would be the priest of the
+to Messiah, and it meant that he would be the priest of the family.

-But he cared nothing for these things; he was not
+But he cared nothing for these things.
+He was not interested in spiritual blessings.

 he cursed a great deal.